danielvartan/abnt/README.md

 and dissertations of the University of São Paulo (USP).
-It is based on the [`abntex2`](https://www.abntex.net.br/) suite, the [`abntex2ppgsi`](https://www.overleaf.com/project/64f7bdf1641ad4a3a8482800) template, and on the [USP guidelines for creating thesis and dissertation documents](https://teses.usp.br/index.php?option=com_content&view=article&id=52&Itemid=67&lang=en).
+It is based on the [`abntex2`](https://www.abntex.net.br/) suite, the [`abntex2ppgsi`](https://www.overleaf.com/project/64f7bdf1641ad4a3a8482800) template, and on [USP guidelines for creating thesis and dissertation documents](https://teses.usp.br/index.php?option=com_content&view=article&id=52&Itemid=67&lang=en).

 This format extension also includes a [Quarto